mensunw/type-race/PROMPT.md

-Issue with multiplayer type area:
+Issue with multiplayer game:
-When I type "The quick" this happens /Users/mensun/Desktop/Screenshot 2025-09-17 at 6.07.42 PM.png
+- Game does not end with Player 1 being the winner, despite me getting 319/200 characters correct

-I need you to document changes made into CHANGELOG.md, and alos update CLAUDE.md based on the relevant changes you have made
+- /Users/mensun/Desktop/Screenshot 2025-09-18 at 10.15.13 AM.png